Deepanshu0721/MachineLearning/Airbnb_Berlin_Price_Prediction/Readme.md

 # Airbnb Berlin Price Prediction

-Airbnb has successfully disrupted the traditional hospitality industry as more and more travelers decide to use Airbnb as their primary accommodation provider.
-Since its inception in 2008, Airbnb has seen an enormous growth, with the number of rentals listed on its website growing exponentially each year.
+__Airbnb has successfully disrupted the traditional hospitality industry as more and more travelers decide to use Airbnb as their primary accommodation provider.
+Since its inception in 2008, Airbnb has seen an enormous growth, with the number of rentals listed on its website growing exponentially each year.__

-We try to predictthe price of the new accommodation based on certain features such as, type of prperty, number of bedrooms,etc.
+* We try to predictthe price of the new accommodation based on certain features such as, __type of prperty, number of bedrooms__,etc.

 As a data-analyst we will try to predict the price for a new accommodation on the basis of several features.
 For our analysis, we selected the following 13 columns out of 97 given columns consisting of 22552 rows: